What is Desktop Analytics?

 - Configure both hierarchies to use the same Commercial ID to share the Azure AD tenant and Desktop Analytics instance.
 Use different apps for connecting each hierarchy.
 It may take up to 30 days after you disconnect a hiearchy for the portal to reflect changes.

 Devices running Windows 7, Windows 8.1, or Windows 10.

 Install the latest updates.
 For more information, see Update devices.

-In Configuration Manager version 2006 and earlier, Desktop Analytics doesn't support upgrades to or from Windows 10 long-term servicing channel (LTSC).
+In Configuration Manager version 2006 and earlier, Desktop Analytics doesn't support upgrades to or from Windows 10 LTSC.
 For more information, see Windows as a service overview.

 Desktop Analytics is designed to best support the in-place upgrade scenario.
 If you need to make major changes, such as from 32-bit to 64-bit architecture, use an imaging scenario.
 Desktop Analytics insights are still valuable in these classic OS deployment scenarios, but you can ignore the in-place upgrade specific guidance.
 For more information, see Scenarios to deploy enterprise operating systems with Configuration Manager.

 Windows diagnostics data.
 For more information, see the following articles:

 Network connectivity from devices to the Microsoft public cloud.
-For more information, see How to enable data sharing
+For more information, see Internet endpoints to enable data sharing.